 “17 Days of Hades” – 1st Brigade Canadian Field Artillery 2nd Ypres.

-John McCrae’s unit the 1st Bde CFA had orders to move from reserve positions at Vlamertinghe towards Ypres, where they would await further orders to move into position near Brielen Bridge No.4 on the Yser Canal.
+On April 22nd 1915, John McCrae’s unit the 1st Bde CFA had orders to move from reserve positions at Vlamertinghe towards Ypres.
+There they would await further orders to move into position near Brielen Bridge No.4 on the Yser Canal.
 This was one of the main routes up to the front lines described by one veteran as ” A terrible place and reminded me of death, mud, fear and the abandonment of Christianity”

 What was to greet John McCrae and the men of 1st Bde CFA en route to Ypres was a vision of apocalyptic nature.
 Desperate crowds of French Algerian troops some on horseback others on foot, and civilian refugees intermingled with transports of all description, surged along towards them as if returning from a football match.
-However the atmosphere was of a different complexion; forlorn figures of civilian women, children and old men gave brief glances of hopeless desperation with a want of divine redemption.
+However the atmosphere was of a different complexion.
+Forlorn figures of civilian women, children and old men passed with looks of hopeless desperation for the want of divine redemption.
 Bloodied and limbless soldiers amongst anxious groups of retreating troops caste a wretched sight.
 Worse still many lay writhing on the road with foaming mouths and protuberant eyes, some with hands taut round their throats clawed in a frenzy of desperation.
 The Canadians could offer little in the way of assistance to this dejected horde of human suffering.
 The backdrop to this chaotic vision was the towers of Ypres, illuminated in the evening dimness by the numerous blazes caused by shells pitching into the medieval town.

 If it wasn’t obvious to the Canadian gunners at this point, earsplitting air bursts of shrapnel shells which currently consumed the air above them, meant only one thing., a major enemy attack was underway and a sinister one at that.
 All routes to the front line would now be targeted by concentrated artillery fire in order to prevent reinforcement.
 Imagine at this point the anxious feelings that swelled within the witnesses to this spectacle of war butchery.
 The want to fight within most men is natural hence how war happens, however this want soon dissipates when confronted with the consequence.
 Whilst they awaited further orders each man now wrangled with his own conscience the overwhelming desire to head for safety.
 Comradeship forged in training would assist each man in holding his nerve but soon this would be tested in the furnace of battle; it would be a stern test.
 Keeping busy John McCrae plotted positions for the guns should they have to deploy where they stood.
 However their directives would take them towards that inferno, and it was clear to all that hades was upon them.